 Business Growth Fund Program

-Examples of eligible highly specialised equipment includes (but not limited to) the following:
+Examples of eligible highly-specialised equipment include (but are not limited to):

 - production equipment to meet otherwise unachievable growth demand